comoartista/ecommerce-js/README.md

 ---

 ## 🚀 Features

-- Display products from backend
+-	Product data stored in a MongoDB database
+-	Products fetched via a REST API built with Express.js
+-	Dynamic product display on the frontend
-- Add to cart and save items
+-	Add to cart and preserve items in session
-- Stripe Checkout integration
+-	Secure payment flow with Stripe Checkout integration
-- Responsive interface
+-	Fully responsive interface styled with SCSS
-- Separated frontend / backend structure
+-	Clean separation between frontend (vanilla JS + Webpack) and backend (Node.js + Express + MongoDB)

 ---